BETHESDA, Md.–(BUSINESS WIRE)–At the launch of the autumn flu season and amid a rash of

 This support for public health crosses political party, geography,

-gender, race, age, education.
-Income.
+gender, race, age, education, and income.
 The consensus support for

 public health was driven by overwhelming majorities of African Americans